-The President has signed the reconciled bill into law, it will be published to the national register.
+The President has signed the reconciled bill into law, it will be published in the national register.
 FCC Chairman Julius Genachowski promises “swift action” to get the new rules in place.
 If this law leads to a bunch of new, live local community radio stations springing up across the country then it is a welcome thing.
-With all the rumbling in congress about cutting public radio funding, LPFM may have some big shoes to fill.
-I have to admit, I am generally a supporter of public radio, however they have gotten off track (full of themselves) in the last few years.
+With all the rumbling in Congress about cutting public radio funding, LPFM may have some big shoes to fill.
+I have to admit, that I am generally a supporter of public radio, however, they have gotten off track (full of themselves) in the last few years.

-If you are considering a LPFM station and are eligible for a license, take a peak at Prometheus Radio Project, which has a wealth of information about LPFM station building.
+If you are considering an LPFM station and are eligible for a license, take a peek at Prometheus Radio Project, which has a wealth of information about LPFM station building.

 It is clear to me that radio is changing, in some ways, it is changing for the better, and in many ways, it is changing for the worse.
 In spite of many bad business decisions made by overpriced MBAs, large consolidated radio groups seem to be hanging on, if only by their fingernails.
 It is very likely that the investment banks, who have the most to lose, are not interested in seeing their loans written off in a bankruptcy proceeding.
 As we all know, the consolidators that paid multiples of 15 to 16 times cash flow for stations, way overextended themselves.
 There is no hope that values will ever return to those levels, so the banks are now in the radio business.